Gluten Free Eggs Benedict

 • 3 large egg yolks

-• 1 tbsp fresh lemon juice
+• 1 Tablespoon fresh lemon juice

-• 1/2 tsp Kosher salt
+• 1/2 teaspoon Kosher salt

-• 1 pinch cayenne pepper, optional
+• 1 pinch cayenne pepper , optional

 • 8 slices Canadian bacon (can also use ham or bacon)

-• 2 tsp white vinegar
+• 2 teaspoons white vinegar

 • 8 large eggs

-• Chives or parsley for garnish, optional
+• minced chives or parsley for garnish, optional

 Instructions

 • Place the saucepan over low heat and stir constantly with a whisk until the butter is melted.
-While still whisking, gradually add the remaining butter and whisk until it is melted and the sauce is thickened.
+While still whisking, gradually add the remaining 4 Tablespoons unsalted butter and whisk until it is melted and the sauce is thickened.
 If it is too thick, you can whisk in a little warm water, a teaspoon at a time.
 Remove the Hollandaise sauce from the heat and cover with a lid to keep warm.

 • Top each English muffin half with a slice of bacon, one poached egg, and a tablespoon or two of the Hollandaise sauce.
 Garnish with minced chives or parsley, if desired.